micknikolic2/functional-grid-search-cv/README.md

 # **Functional Grid Search with Monads in Python**
-A Functional, Side-Effect-Free, and Monadic Reimplementation of Scikit-Learn’s GridSearchCV.
+A functional, side-effect free, and monadic reimplementation of scikit-learn’s GridSearchCV.
-It comprises evaluation improvements such as model selection based on the 1 Std.error rule (model-agnostic) and probability calibration (classification models) that improves performance in production and combats the feature-level bias.
+It comprises two major improvements: (1) the best model selection is based on the 1 standard-error rule (model-agnostic), and (2) implemented probability calibration (concerning classification models) that improves performance in production (reducing the expected calibration error) and mitigates the feature-level bias.
+For more in-detail explanation of the one-standard-error rule and expected calibration error please check 2.5 and 2.6, respectively.

 ---